NdipoKeith/The_Gaming_Hub/README.md

 A few resources to get you started on your gaming journey:

-- All that is required of an individual to begin their gaming journey is to simply type "(https://the-gaming-hub-144121991.hubspotpagebuilder.eu/the-gaming-hub)" and they will be redirected to the landing page. *NOTE THE WEBSITE IS STILL UNDER BETA DEVELOPMENT*
+- All that is required of an individual to begin their gaming journey, is to simply type "(https://the-gaming-hub-144121991.hubspotpagebuilder.eu/the-gaming-hub-0)" into their browser and they will be redirected to the landing page. *NOTE THE WEBSITE IS STILL UNDER BETA DEVELOPMENT*
 - Read the instructions and the necessary requirements to sign up and join our community and "Let the games begin".